-Without realistic modeling such difficult problems as structural stability, cannot be answered.
-By realistic modeling we understand finding, for a given galaxy, such a spatial rotation field and mass distribution for an n-body system -- a computer model of this galaxy -- which would be able to reconstruct at least the observed Doppler image of the galaxy.
-Reconstruction of a published rotation curve only, is not sufficient, because different groups obtain for the same galaxy different rotation curves depending on the details of their procedures applied for processing Doppler images.
-Such images are also often nonsymmetric, unlike simple galaxy models, and lot of information about galaxy kinematics they convey is missing by the fact that the images are by construction a sort of projection of a three dimensional rotational field onto the observation plane.
+Without realistic modelling, difficult problems such as structural stability cannot be solved.
+With realistic modelling one could try to find, for a given galaxy, a spatial rotation field and mass distribution for an N-body system -- a computer model of this galaxy -- that could be used to reconstruct at least the observed velocity field of the galaxy.
+Reconstruction of a published rotation curve only is not sufficient, because different groups obtain different rotation curves for the same galaxy, depending on the details of the procedures applied for processing velocity fields.
+Such images are also often non-symmetric, unlike simple galaxy models, and a lot of the information about galaxy kinematics that they convey is missing owing to the fact that the images are by construction a sort of projection of a three-dimensional rotational field onto the observation plane.